Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 }
 ```

-1. Declares a mutable variable and initializing it.
+1. Declares a mutable variable and initializes it.
-2. Declares an immutable variable and initializing it.
+2. Declares an immutable variable and initializes it.
-3. Declares an immutable variable and initializing it without specifying the type.
+3. Declares an immutable variable and initializes it without specifying the type.
 The compiler infers the type `Int`.

 ```run-kotlin
 fun main() {